 Missouri’s approach to DWIs

 Missouri has no minimum stated incarceration times for either first or second DWI convictions.
 The National Conference of State Legislatures explains that both first and second convictions are treated as misdemeanors.
 Only after a third conviction does a driver face felony charges.

 When it comes to loss of driving privileges, a first offense may result in an automatic suspension lasting 90 days according to the Missouri Department of Revenue.
 Drivers will have licenses revoked for 12 months after second offenses.
 That revocation could turn into a 60-month denial if the second offense was within 60 months of the first offense.

 A look at statistics provided by the National Highway Traffic Safety Administration show the continued threat that impaired drivers pose to people in Missouri.
 Between 2010 and 2014, there were 358 vehicular fatalities associated with alcohol in Jackson County alone.

 Statewide, the numbers ranged from 204 on the low end to 283 on the high end for a single year during that five-year span.
 Those deaths were out of a low of 757 and a high of 826 for all traffic deaths per year across the state.

 The fight is not over

 Despite a relatively positive ranking for preventative efforts, Missouri’s war on drunk driving continues.
-People who are injured or who lose loved ones in drunk driving accidents should contact an attorney for help.
+People who are injured or who lose loved ones in drunk driving accidents should contact a Kansas City car accident attorney for help.
 This is an important way of seeking appropriate compensation after such a tragedy.